roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

         nginx.ingress.kubernetes.io/canary-by-header-value: "alibaba"
     ```

--   Cookie-based canary release: If the request header is not matched and the request cookie is `nginx.ingress.kubernetes.io/canary-by-cookie`, requests are distributed to new Services.
+-   Cookie-based canary release: If the request header is not matched and the request cookie is `hangzhou_region=always`, requests are distributed to new Services.

     ```
     apiVersion: extensions/v1beta1